-Our West Village Chattanooga restaurant, Easy Bistro, was originally opened as Easy Seafood in 2005, housed in a historic space on Broad Street.
-Owners chef Erik Niel and his wife Amanda Niel were just 26 and 24 years old at the time, and driven by their passion for incredible food and the hospitality industry.
-The restaurant gave Erik a home to work from while still focusing on seafood, a culinary corner he has long excelled in, while also establishing his local restaurants – Easy Bistro and Main Street Meats – as pillars in the Chattanooga food scene.
+Easy Bistro & Bar was originally opened as Easy Seafood in 2005, housed in a historic space on Broad Street.
+Owners Erik and Amanda Niel were just 26 and 24 years old at the time – driven by their passion for incredible food and the hospitality industry.
+The restaurant gave Erik a home to experiment with technique and local ingredients while continuing to focus on seafood, a culinary corner he has long excelled in.
+Many years later, Erik has established his local restaurants – Easy Bistro & Bar and Main Street Meats – as pillars of the Chattanooga food scene.

-Easy is located in West Village Chattanooga.
-We welcome our guests to join us and take advantage of all that we have to offer from our talented crew in our kitchen and at our bar.
+Easy is located in the West Village neighborhood of Chattanooga.
 Our shareable menu is designed to provide a wondrous variety of possible combinations.
-We shy away from the traditional course meal, in favor of a small and large plate shareable experience curated by our servers and chefs.
+We shy away from the traditional course meal in favor of a small and large plate shareable experience curated by our servers and chefs.

 Amanda Niel learned the value of hard work and entrepreneurship at an early age.
 She grew up locally, and her grandparents owned a construction and plumbing company, which was family-run for generations.
-While completing her education, Amanda worked at fine-dining restaurants in the area including St. John’s and the now-closed Southside Grill, where she met her husband and chef, Erik Niel.
-After graduating, Niel got a position working for a sports clothing brand in New York City, but consistently felt drawn back to Chattanooga.
+While completing her education, Amanda worked at fine-dining restaurants in the area, including St. John’s and the now-closed Southside Grill, where she met her husband, Chef Erik Niel.
+After graduating, Amanda got a position working for a sports clothing brand in New York City but consistently felt drawn back to Chattanooga.

-Fast forward and Amanda is successfully combining her love for design with her business skills, and passion for the hospitality industry.
-As operations and events maven, she oversees everyday operations, marketing, events, and catering for both Easy Bistro and Main Street Meats.
+Fast forward many years: Amanda is now successfully combining her love for design with her business skills and passion for the hospitality industry.
+As owner and managing partner, Amanda oversees all general operations, human resources, marketing, events, and catering for both Easy Bistro and Main Street Meats.